fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/namespace-scoped/namespace-scoped.md

    to the [Configuration](/arc/extension.md#configuration) section to get the configuration for the Aperture Agent.

-   If you are using an Aperture Controller deployed On-Premise, replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which are also being used by the Aperture Controller you want these Agents to connect to. `CONTROLLER_ENDPOINT_HERE`
+   If you are using an Aperture Controller deployed Self-Hosted, replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE` with the actual values of etcd and Prometheus, which are also being used by the Aperture Controller you want these Agents to connect to. `CONTROLLER_ENDPOINT_HERE`